 Let’s say you’re on a website with a well-structured navigation menu, clear and concise headings, and compelling calls to action.
-Every element, from the copy to the layout, seems carefully optimized.
+Every element, from the copy to the layout, appears to be carefully optimized.

 However, you start noticing inconsistencies in the color scheme.
-The headline text is excessively bright, causing strain on your eyes.
+The headline text is excessively bright, causing eye strain.
 Or maybe the hero sections on various pages follow a random, uncoordinated color palette.

 1. Website Background

-When users first land on your homepage, the background color helps them form a subconscious impression about your site by setting the tone of a website.
+When users first land on your homepage, the background color helps them form a subconscious impression about your site by setting the tone of the website.

-In fact, 42% of online users base their approval of a website on overall design alone, and it can impact the readability of text, the visibility of icons, and the prominence of buttons.
+In fact, 42% of online users base their approval of a website solely on its overall design, which can impact the readability of text, the visibility of icons, and the prominence of buttons.

-Based on your industry, your business objectives, and competitor website analysis, you should be able to discern which background color will help your site give the best user experience to visitors and elicit the emotions you want from them.
+Based on your industry, business objectives, and competitor website analysis, you should be able to discern which background color will help your site provide the best user experience and elicit the emotions you want from visitors.

 Different industries choose particular colors to interact with their customers.
 Here’s why: